Quadria Capital’s co-founder Amit Varma on first close of Asian healthcare fund, countries in focus and investment sweet spot

 (Edited by Joby Puthuparampil Johnson)

 Quadria Capital Investment Advisors Pvt.
 Ltd. is an investment advisor to the fund managed by Quadria Capital Fund L.P.
+It seeks to invest in healthcare companies.
 The company was incorporated in 2013 and is based in New Delhi, India.

 - Exclusive: Quadria invests in Asian Institute of Gastroenterology